 - 1/2 cup sugar

-- 1/4 cup firmly packed brown sugar
+- 1/4 cup dark brown sugar firmly packed

-Preheat oven to 350 F.
+- Preheat oven to 350 F.

-Gradually blend the flour mixture into the butter mixture until it is well combined.
+- Gradually blend the flour mixture into the butter mixture until it is well combined.

-Cool on cooling rack before serving.
-These are best once they have cooled.
+- Cool on cooling rack before serving.